Patient education: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)

 Hypoglycemia and hypoglycemia unawareness occur more frequently in people who tightly control their blood sugar levels with insulin (called intensive therapy).

-Hypoglycemia unawareness can also occur in people who take certain oral diabetes medications (eg, Micronase® [glyburide]), especially in elderly people with heart or kidney disease.
+Hypoglycemia unawareness can also occur in people who take certain oral diabetes medications (eg, glyburide [brand name: Micronase]), especially in older adult people with heart or kidney disease.

 Nocturnal hypoglycemia — Low blood sugar that occurs when you are sleeping (nocturnal hypoglycemia) can disrupt sleep but often goes unrecognized.
 Nocturnal hypoglycemia is a form of hypoglycemia unawareness.
 Thus, if you have nocturnal hypoglycemia, you are less likely to have symptoms that alert you to the need for treatment.
 Nocturnal hypoglycemia can be difficult to diagnose, and can increase the risk of hypoglycemia unawareness in the 48 to 72 hours that follow.